ashokgelal/adonis-docs-alfred/README.md

 ## Usage

-Type `al` followed by a search term to see the result.
+Type `ad` followed by a search term to see the result.
 While selected, hit `⌘+y` for quickly viewing the documentation of the selected search result or hit enter to browse it online.

 ```
-al <query>
+ad <query>
 ```

 ![Search by Algolia](algolia.png)